Introduction -2 – The Three Categories of Suffering

 What Is Suffering Based on?

 • Using those sensory faculties, we experience six types of rupa in the external world: visuals, sounds, smells, tastes, touches, and dhammā.
 If those are not to our liking, we suffer.
-On the sixth type of rupa, see “What are Rūpa? – Dhammā are Rūpa too!
+On the sixth type of rupa, see “What are Rūpa? – Dhammā are Rūpa too!”
+Of course, attachment to those rupa leads to suffering in future lives, too.

 • Those twelve (six INTERNAL and six EXTERNAL) make up “our world.”
 Everything is included in those twelve—all 12 lead to suffering, not only in this life but also in future lives.